jeongjin0/detector-cleanse/README.md

 # Detector Cleanse

-This repository is an unofficial implementation of Detector Cleanse.
+This repository is an ***"unofficial"*** implementation of Detector Cleanse.
 The implementation is based on the algorithm introduced in the paper [BadDet: Backdoor Attacks on Object Detection](https://arxiv.org/abs/2205.14497).

 ![example](imgs/example.jpg)
 <br /><br />